Golden Triangle India and Beyond – Delhi, Jaipur, Mumbai

-After spending a couple of hours at Fatehpur - Sikri, you will proceed to Abhaneri Stepwells or Chand Baori (130km - 2 hours).
+After spending some time at Fatehpur - Sikri, you will proceed to Abhaneri Stepwells or Chand Baori (130km - 2 hours).
 Built between 800 AD and 900 AD, Chand Baori remains the best-known stepwell and one of the most mesmerizing monuments in Rajasthan.
 After visiting the above-mentioned, you will return to Jaipur by evening (84km - 1.5 hours from Abhaneri Step wells).
 You can spend the rest of the evening at the hotel or you can explore Jaipur on own.

 Day 05 - Jaipur

-- Jaipur has many designated shopping areas for handicrafts, textiles, and jewelry.
+- Jaipur has many designated shopping areas for handicrafts, textiles, and jewellery.
 You can spend a few hours exploring these areas.